Skip to main content

 Policy Clarification Notice (PCN) 16-02

-48. Percentage of clients receiving specialty care services (other than optometry) who have a referral for those services and documentation of how specialty care is related to HIV diagnosis.
-(Pilot Measure)
+1. Percentage of clients receiving specialty care services (other than optometry) who have a referral for those services and documentation of how specialty care is related to HIV diagnosis.

-49. Percentage of clients receiving specialty care services with signed clinician documentation for each visit in the measurement year.
-(Pilot Measure)
+2. Percentage of clients receiving specialty care services with signed clinician documentation for each visit in the measurement year.

 References:

 American College of Physicians.
-(2021).
-High Value Care Coordination (HVCC) Toolkit.
-Www.acponline.org. acponline.org/clinical-information/high-value-care/resources-for-clinicians/high-value-care-coordination-hvcc-toolkit
+(2010).
+High Value Care Coordination (HVCC) Toolkit. acponline.org. acponline.org/clinical-information/high-value-care/resources-for-clinicians/high-value-care-coordination-hvcc-toolkit

 Centers for Disease Control and Prevention, National Center for Emerging and Zoonotic Infectious Diseases.
-(2022, October 19).
-Interim Clinical Considerations for Use of JYNNEOS and ACAM2000 Vaccines during the 2022 U.S. Monkeypox Outbreak.
+(April 22, 2024).
+Interim Clinical Considerations for Use of JYNNEOS Vaccine for Mpox Prevention in the United States.
 CDC.gov; Centers for Disease Control and Prevention. cdc.gov/poxvirus/monkeypox/health-departments/vaccine-considerations.html

 Division of HIV Prevention, National Center for HIV, Viral Hepatitis, STD, and TB Prevention, Centers for Disease Control and Prevention.
-(2022, June 17).
+(May 16, 2024).
 Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention.
-CDC.gov; Centers for Disease Control. cdc.gov/hiv/research/interventionresearch/compendium/index.html
+CDC.gov; Centers for Disease Control. cdc.gov/hiv/research/interventionresearch/compendium/

 Guidelines Working Groups of the NIH Office of AIDS Research Advisory Council.
-(2022, February 22).
-Guidance for COVID-19 and People with HIV.
+(February 22, 2022).
+What’s New: COVID-19 and HIV Guidance.
 Clinical Info (HIV.gov); Department of Health and Human Services. clinicalinfo.hiv.gov/en/guidelines/guidance-covid-19-and-people-hiv/whats-new-covid-19-and-hiv-guidance

 Maurer, D. M., Raymond, T. J., & Davis, B. N. (2018).
 Depression: Screening and Diagnosis.
 American Family Physician, 98(8), 508–515. aafp.org/pubs/afp/issues/2018/1015/p508.html

-National Center for Immunization and Respiratory Disease.
-(2019).
-Vaccines Indicated for Adults Based on Medical Indications.
+National Center for Immunization and Respiratory Diseases.
+(November 16, 2023).
+Adult Immunization Schedule by Medical Condition and Other Indication.
 CDC.gov; Centers for Disease Control and Prevention. cdc.gov/vaccines/schedules/hcp/imz/adult-conditions.html

 National Center for Immunization and Respiratory Disease.
-(2022a, January 20).
+(January 20, 2022).
 Clinical Considerations for Use of Recombinant Zoster Vaccine (RZV, Shingrix) in Immunocompromised Adults Aged ≥19 Years.
 CDC.gov; Centers for Disease Control and Prevention. cdc.gov/shingles/vaccination/immunocompromised-adults.html

 National Center for Immunization and Respiratory Diseases.
-(2021, January 25).
-Vaccines Indicated for Persons Aged 0 through 18 years Based on Medical Indications.
+(November 16, 2023).
+Child and Adolescent Immunization Schedule by Medical Indication.
 CDC.gov; Centers for Disease Control and Prevention. cdc.gov/vaccines/schedules/hcp/imz/child-indications.html

 Panel on Opportunistic Infections in HIV-Exposed and HIV-Infected Children.
-(2022, September 2).
-Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children.
+(September 14, 2023).
+Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.
 Clinical Info (HIV.gov); Department of Health and Human Services. clinicalinfo.hiv.gov/en/guidelines/pediatric-opportunistic-infection

 Ryan White HIV/AIDS Program.
 (2007).
 Policy Notice 07-02: The Use of Ryan White HIV/AIDS Program Funds for HIV Diagnostics and Laboratory Tests Policy.
 Health Resources & Services Administration. ryanwhite.hrsa.gov/sites/default/files/ryanwhite/grants/hivdiag-test-pn-0702.pdf